 - 321.3.3.5 All deeds for lots created by subdivision shall contain language detailing the easements' location and the restrictions imposed thereby. - 321.4 Stream Corridor Protection Overlay.
 Streams and the natural areas around them are important hydrological and environmental assets.
 By protecting this asset, the Township intends to: - Protect wildlife. - Preserve existing non-invasive vegetation along streams. - Minimize the negative effects on streams from agriculture and development-related erosion. - Minimize scenic degradation. - Preserve natural and man-made waterways. - 321.4.1 Establishment of Boundaries.
 The Stream Corridor Protection Overlay shall consist of land located on each side of a perennial stream.
-The Stream Protection Overlay boundary shall be based on a delineation of critical environmental features that are related to the waterway. - 321.4.1.1 Critical areas include: - A. Alluvial Soils.
-All alluvial soils adjacent to the perennial stream. - B. Wet Soils.
-All wet soils immediately adjacent to or bordering within fifty feet (50') of the perennial stream.
-Wet soils include springs and other intermittent drainage areas. - C. Steep Slopes.
-Where the base of a steep slope is fifty feet (50') or less from the stream or drainage-way, or if the stream or drainage-way is in a ravine, the critical area shall extend to the top of the steep slope(s) or ravine, plus an additional twenty feet (20') of moderate or lesser slope.
-(Steep slope equals twenty percent [20%] or greater.) - D. Wooded Areas.
+The Stream Protection Overlay boundary shall be based on a delineation of critical environmental features that are related to the waterway. - 321.4.1.1 Critical areas include: - A. Wooded Areas.
 Where forested land having a predominance of trees of four inch (4") caliper or greater exists within fifty feet (50') of the stream or drainage-way.
-The Stream Corridor Protection Overlay boundary will include wooded areas located within one hundred feet (100') from the stream bank. - E. Where critical areas do not exist, a minimum buffer of at least twenty-five feet (25') on each side of the waterway shall be established. - 321.4.1.2 Should a dispute concerning any boundary of the Stream Corridor Protection Overlay area arise, the initial determination of the Zoning Officer may be appealed to the Zoning Hearing Board.
+The Stream Corridor Protection Overlay boundary will include wooded areas located within one hundred feet (100') from the stream bank. - B. Where critical areas do not exist, a minimum buffer of at least fifty feet (50') on each side of the waterway shall be established.
+(Amended by Ordinance No. 22-01, 08/01/22) - 321.4.1.2 Should a dispute concerning any boundary of the Stream Corridor Protection Overlay area arise, the initial determination of the Zoning Officer may be appealed to the Zoning Hearing Board.
 The burden of proof in such appeal shall be on the property owner. - 321.4.1.3 The Stream Corridor Protection Overlay area shall be defined by metes and bounds.
 A conservation easement covering the Stream Corridor Protection Overlay area shall be provided. - 321.4.1.4 The Stream Corridor Protection Overlay boundary shall be established at the time of subdivision or land development, or when there is no subdivision or land development proposed, the application for a zoning permit. - 321.4.2 Permitted Uses.
-The following shall be permitted uses in the Stream Corridor Protection Overlay, provided that they are in compliance with the provisions of the underlying district, are not prohibited by another ordinance, and do not interfere with the stream corridor. - 321.4.2..1 Crossings for farm vehicles and livestock, and livestock watering facilities, subject to written evidence of approval of a water obstruction permit and best management practices when required. - 321.4.2..2 Crossings for roads and railroads, provided that such crossings are accomplished upon the least possible land area and disruption of the Stream Corridor Protection Overlay area.

-Public sewer lines, public water lines and public utility transmission lines, provided such lines are installed in such a manner that is most compatible with the installation and ongoing maintenance of the Stream Corridor Protection Overlay area.
+The following shall be permitted uses in the Stream Corridor Protection Overlay, provided that they are in compliance with the provisions of the underlying district, are not prohibited by another ordinance, and do not interfere with the stream corridor. - 321.4.2..1 Crossings for farm vehicles and livestock, and livestock watering facilities, subject to written evidence of approval of a water obstruction permit and best management practices when required. - 321.4.2..2 Crossings for roads and railroads, provided that such crossings are accomplished upon the least possible land area and disruption of the Stream Corridor Protection Overlay area - 321.4.2..3 Public sewer lines, public water lines and public utility transmission lines, provided such lines are installed in such a manner that is most compatible with the installation and ongoing maintenance of the Stream Corridor Protection Overlay area. - Passive recreation uses that prevent the harmful compaction of soil, tree root damage, channelization (natural or man-made) of surface water flow.
+Pedestrian paths shall be provided with raised walkways.
+Impervious surface lot coverage is expressly prohibited.